gaberull/gaberull/README.md

 ## Repositories of mine to check out:

-- [Counting Cards](https://github.com/gaberull/CountingCards) A blackjack strategy and card counting game with lots of fun features.
+- [Counting Cards](https://github.com/gaberull/CountingCards) My most recent project!
+A blackjack strategy and card counting game with lots of fun features.
 This was a personal project, completed by myself.
 - [Pet Awesome Promotional Email Template](https://github.com/gaberull/gaberull.github.io) Some professional HTML, CSS work that I did as contract work for Pet-Awesome Pet Products.
 The company is still using my work, and having great success with it from what I've heard.
   - [Viewable HTML Email Template](https://gaberull.github.io) Email template viewable in webpage format
 - [Super Sudoku](https://github.com/gaberull/SuperSudoku) A sudoku game with front-end and back-end development